yeekangc/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/ss1.png)

 ### 2. Understand how to break down our monolithic application

-There are 5 services running in the project , lets break down our monolithic application by evaluating which services are tightly coupled and on the high load on that service can effect the other services and maybe complete project.
-So let breakdown admin and customer services.
+Here are 5 tightly coupled services:

+1. Admin login
+2. Admin Dashboard
+3. User Login
+4. User Dashboard
+5. Not found Servive

+After looking at above services we can identendify that we can breakdown Admin(login , dashboard) and User (login,dashboard) services into Microservices so they can run independently , because both the services have different functionalities so we can scale it depending on the workload.

-There will be two microservices.
+Breakdown will be into two microservices:

 1. Admin Microservice
-2. Customer Microservice
+2. User Microservice

+How will we do that?
+We will put Admin services in one project and User into another and deploy it on central repo (github) both will have their own dependencies and run independtly .
+Below architecture diagram explan everything pretty clearly , don't worry if it doesn't make sense to you right now after next few steps you will learn and understand how to do that.

 ![GitHub Logo](images/micro.png)

 ### 3. Install Codewind in Visual Studio to create microservices test and deploy to github
-Once we have decided which service needs to be converted into micro-services  , initialize codewind in our visual studio that will help us to do local development , testing services and containerizing it.
+Once we have decided which service needs to be converted into micro-services ,initialize codewind in our visual studio that will help us to do local development , testing services and containerizing it.
 Please follow the below steps to work with codewind:

 1. Open VisualStudio.
 2. On left select Extensions and search for Codewind.